Intevation/intelmq-mailgen/README.md

 ---------

-`template_dir` must contain the email templates you want to use with IntelMQ MailGen.
+`template_dir` must contain the email templates you want to use with IntelMQ Mailgen.
 You may organize templates in subdirectories.

 The first line of a template file is used as the subject line for mail sent by `intelmq-mailgen`; the remaining lines will become the mail body.
 The body